 In the last week or two, there has been a lot of discussion in the Christian marriage blog-o-sphere about teaching your spouse, as far as I can tell, it originated with an article over at Hot, Holy and Humorous called How You Like To Be Touched.
-I highly suggesting giving it a read, and watch the video, it’s hilarious.
+I highly suggest giving it a read and watching the video, it’s hilarious.

 The main premise of all these discussions are that the genders are wired very differently for romance.